corbanvilla/BluetoothDetection/README.md

 This is a school project using the Ubertooth one, blue hydra, and python to analyze bluetooth devices in the area, analyze results, and find suspicious activity

 1. ToDo
-..* Test skimmer-scanner with hc-06
+..* Test skimmer-scanner with hc-06.
-..* Add gui to screen
+..* Add gui to screen.
-..* Add docker integration
+..* Add docker integration.
-..* HC-06 outright name test
+..* HC-06 outright name test.
-..* create salt state
+..* create salt state.
-..* Add GPS integration
+..* Add GPS integration.